 Mouth and Nose Covering

-It is mandatory for everyone to wear a FFP-Mask throughout the building.
+It is mandatory for everyone to wear a FFP2-Mask throughout the building.
 A medical certificate does not release you from this obligation.
 If you forget to bring your mouth and nose covering, you can get disposable masks for a small fee from the evening staff.
-An exception to the mask requirement currently exists only during the duration of the performance: The mask may be removed at its own, fixed place.

 We kindly ask you to buy tickets in advance and preferably online.
 If this is not possible, you can of course purchase tickets at the box office but we would prefer it if you could use a cashless payment method.
+Please note that the 2G rule also applies at our ticket office.
 For contact tracing in the case of an infection, we are obliged to record, in addition to the usual data of the ticket purchaser, the names of those actually attending the respective performance.
 Please note that, for this reason, tickets are currently non-transferable.
 Should you wish to pass on your ticket, please contact our box office on +49 (0)30 89 00 23 so we can change the name registered to it.
 Please have your ID card with you on the evening of the event.
+If you do not have proof of testing or proof of full Covid19 vaccination coverage or your recovery we offer to refund your tickets. please contact in this case our ticket office at the e-mail address firstname.lastname@example.org.
+To refund purchased tickets, please provide us with your account details (IBAN and BIC), as we do not store this data for data protection reasons.
+Please return tickets at least two days before the performance.
+Later returns can unfortunately not be cancelled.

 Please arrange to arrive at the theatre in plenty of time before the start of the performance to prevent queues.
 Admission is no longer via the café but through the foyer doors at the side of the building.
 Please pay attention to the new direction signs.
 Our admission staff will be happy to help you with any questions.

 The Café Schaubühne still offers drinks and small meals and adheres to the current regulation for the gastronomy in Berlin.
 This means that you are asked to provide your contact details in writing or electronically.
-Please also pay attention to the current signs here and understand the reduced capacity.
-As soon as you are seated in the café, you can remove the mouth and nose cover for eating and drinking.
+Here, too, the 2G rule will apply as of November 15.
+Again, please pay attention to the current signage and understand the reduced seating capacity.
+Once you are seated at your seat in the café, you may remove your FFP2 or medical mask to eat and drink.
 Please put them back on as soon as you leave your seat.

 Consideration for Others